 - Gynecology Oncology: is a very busy service with lots of very sick patients, and the students help is very valuable on this service.
 In turn, students can learn much about perioperative care, gynecologic cancers, chemotherapy, and inpatient care.
 Students will see a great blend of gynecology, surgery and medicine issues.
 This week tends to have a more demanding work load and students are expected to round on the weekend.

 - Benign Gynecology: students will have the opportunity to participate in inpatient rounding, operating room cases, and ED/hospital consults.
 Students may see a variety of gynecologic conditions such as acute heavy menstrual bleeding requiring transfusion, PID, pelvic pain, and postoperative care.
+Students will work Monday through Friday on this service.

 - Faculty Practice Mentor Clinic: students will be assigned to work with one Benign Attending, Certified Nurse Midwife or Women’s Health Nurse Practitioner one half day each week.